-Australia is known for its amazing, diverse and unique wildlife.
+Australia is well known for its amazing, diverse and unique wildlife.
 And when you think of Australian wildlife, you probably automatically picture koalas, kangaroos, wallabys, and dingoes.
 But one of the more incredible and underrated creatures Down Under, is the flying fox.

 With a name like flying fox, you might imagine this to be a hoax played on uninformed tourists, like the terrifying, (and imaginary) drop bear.
 Surely, foxes can’t really fly.
 And you would be correct.
 But for some people, the flying fox is even more nightmarish than drop bears.
 That’s because they aren’t actually a fox at all; they’re bats.
 Huge, hairy bats.